IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 4.1 Chosen Design Approach

-The chosen design direction is a refined version of **Minimalist Preview (Direction #3)**, now designated as **Refined Minimalist (Direction #5)**.
+After reviewing the mockups in `ux-design-directions.html`, the user selected a refined version of **Minimalist Preview (Direction #3)**, now designated as **Refined Minimalist (Direction #5)**.
+The user chose this direction for its clarity and focus, which aligns with the core goal of making the cover letter process feel effortless and efficient.

 This direction emphasizes a clean, uncluttered interface, where the cover letter preview appears only after generation.
 A key refinement, based on user feedback, is the removal of the CV input field from this screen.
 Instead, the system will automatically utilize the user's single saved CV information from their profile.
 A clear indicator, 'Using your saved CV information.
 (Change/Edit CV)', will be present, with a link to the user's profile page for any modifications to their CV.

 **Interactive Mockups:**